matheuscas/pycpfcnpj/README.md

 Description
 -----------
 Python module for brazilian register numbers for persons (CPF) and companies (CNPJ).
+If want this validation in your web application, please check [my tiny web component](https://github.com/matheuscas/wc-input-cpf-cnpj) that does exactly that. ;)

 **Python 3 ready!**